-Our largest 20 customers accounted for approximately 34% of our revenue in both 2012 and 2011 and 43% of our revenue in 2010.
+Our largest 20 customers accounted for approximately 34% of our revenue in 2013, 2012 and 2011.
 A reduction in or termination of our services by several of our largest customers could have a material adverse effect on our revenue and business.